nilearn/nilearn/doc/development.rst

 --------------------

-We strongly aim to be a community oriented project where decisions are made based on consensus according to the criterions described above.
+We strongly aim to be a community oriented project where decisions are made based on consensus according to the criteria described above.
 Decisions are made public, through discussion on issues and pull requests in Github.